 - There are six weeks of laboratory classes, in three 2-week blocks, and students are assigned to one of two lab streams.

-The 9th Edition of this book is also satisfactory if you have access to a copy.
+The recommended text book for GENE 221 is: Introduction to Genetic Analysis (Griffiths, Wessler, Carroll, Doebley), 11th Edition.
+Earlier editions of this book are also satisfactory if you have access to a copy.

 - Graduate Attributes Emphasised